 - Input parameters are shown in Table No. 3 (Summary Table B).
 Please call us to provide pavement recommendations, if needed, for different input values.
-If repetitive truck or heavy truck traffic is anticipated, please contact us for revised pavement recommendations. - Pavement section recommendations are based on a subgrade CBR value of 2.5.
+If repetitive truck or heavy truck traffic is anticipated, please contact us for revised pavement recommendations. - Pavement section recommendations are based on a subgrade CBR value of 3.0.
 The pavement recommendations are not based on the shrink / swell characteristics of the underlying soils.
 The pavement can experience cracking and deformation due to shrinkage and swelling characteristics of the soils as described in the Vertical Movements section of this report.
-Use of geogrid helps reduce shrink / swell related pavement distress. - Significant pavement distress has been observed during construction phase with the combination of construction traffic and irrigation water / rain water getting underneath the asphalt. - If water is allowed to get underneath the asphalt / concrete or if moisture content of the base or subgrade changes significantly, then pavement distress will occur.
+Use of geogrid help reduce shrink / swell related pavement distress. - Significant pavement distress has been observed during construction phase with the combination of construction traffic and irrigation water / rain water getting underneath the asphalt. - If water is allowed to get underneath the asphalt / concrete or if moisture content of the base or subgrade changes significantly, then pavement distress will occur.
 Moisture penetration underneath the asphalt pavement surface should be reduced.
-One of the following methods should be used: - Deeper curbs; such as curbs extending a minimum of 3 inches into subgrade. - Compacted clays backfilled against the curbs. - In addition, water should not be allowed to get underneath the pavement section at the time of home construction.
+Given the gravel seams and sandy clays at this site, we recommend one of the following methods be used: - o Deeper curbs; such as curbs extending a minimum of 3 inches into subgrade. - Compacted clays backfilled against the curbs. - In addition, water should not be allowed to get underneath the pavement section at the time of home construction.